-Okay now that we got all the sweet stuff out of the way, let's talk about the bad.
+Okay, now that we got all the sweet stuff out of the way, let's talk about the bad.
 Every opportunity has negative points.
 It doesn't mean it's a scam!
 It's just things that you should be aware of so you can either avoid the same issues or avoid the opportunity all together if any of the cons concern you.
-Either way knowing them helps you make an informed decision.
+Either way, knowing them helps you make an informed decision.
 So let's get into them.

-Attention to Detail Required – All GPT sites including Fusion Cash requires some organization on your part to keep track of all those offers you'll be doing.
-Or as I mentioned above you can end up losing money on trial offers.
+Attention to Detail Required – All GPT sites, including Fusion Cash require some organization on your part to keep track of all those offers you'll be doing.
+Or as I mentioned above, you can end up losing money on trial offers.
 So you need to read the fine print on these offers to avoid some nasty surprises.
-Write down your offers in a calendar or piece of paper.
+Write down your offers in a calendar or a piece of paper.
 Detail information like customer service telephone numbers, email address and dates you signed up for offers and when they expire.
 Contact information is usually in the fine print so that's another reason why it's so important to read it.
 I like contacting these advertisers customer service department before I do an offer just to see if someone responds quickly.
 You don't have to get into why you're contacting them.
 You're just testing their responsiveness.

 Limited Offer Choices – One of the ways to avoid bad experiences with trial offers is to work with well known or legitimate companies.
-Unfortunately they aren't always available in large numbers because some advertisers view leads or sales form GPT (Get Paid To…) sites as poor quality so they won't accept traffic from sites like Fusion Cash.
+Unfortunately, they aren't always available in large numbers because some advertisers view leads or sales form GPT (Get Paid To…) sites as poor quality so they won't accept traffic from sites like Fusion Cash.
 So sometimes you're left with less scrupulous advertisers to choose from when doing offers.
-With that said Fusion Cash does try to get rid of offers like this.
+With that said Fusion Cash has tried to get rid of offers like this.
 But they're basically at the mercy of putting whatever offers are available to GPT sites.
 It probably explains why they try to give you various other ways to earn money with their site.

 Spam – Let's face it when you do offers, these advertisers are collecting your information in the hopes of eventually convincing you to take action on something they're selling.
 So you may get bombarded with a lot of email or spam depending on your view.
 I found it's easy to get around this and still play by the rules.
-I just set up a separate valid email address with gmail or some other free email provider that is set up just for doing offers.
+I just set up a separate valid email address with gmail or any other free email provider that is set up just for doing offers.
 If they need me to click on a link to confirm I'm a real person, I just log into this separate valid account and do as instructed.
 Now if they want to bombard that address, it's fine with me.
 Because it's not my everyday personal email address.
 Everyone still wins.
-So thats how you handle that.
+So that's how you handle that.

-Technical Issues – A lot of time people complain they haven't been credited for doing an offer, their account was frozen, etc. Here's what tends to happen in most of these cases.
+Technical Issues – A lot of the time people complain they haven't been credited for making an offer, their account was frozen, etc. Here's what tends to happen in most of these cases.
 People's browsers or machine are sent up properly where cookies are enabled.
 Or they may have some anti-virus or spyware software that affects tracking.
-In some cases people just have out of date machines that also put a wrench in the tracking.
+In some cases, people just have out of date machines that also put a wrench in the tracking.
 When this happens a GPT site like Fusioncash can't confirm you've actually done the offer so they can't pay you.
-It sucks but unfortunately that's the way it is.
+It sucks, but unfortunately that's the way it is.
 Before doing offers you better be sure all your systems are in order.
 I say start off with some free offers first.
 It will be a great way to test if your computer is up to snuff.
-If you see you don't get credit for an offer then you know something is probably wrong with your setup and needs to be fix.
+If you see you don't get credit for an offer, then you know something is probably wrong with your setup and needs to be fix.
 But at least you won't lose out too much by doing a free offer.
 You might want to contact fusion cash directly to better determine if your computer is up to snuff before doing offers or if you run into an issue.

-In terms of being banned, READ their terms of service carefully before hand and make sure you don't violate any of their rules.
+In terms of being banned, READ their terms of service carefully beforehand and make sure you don't violate any of their rules.
 Don't try to game the system.
 Keep in mind what I said about trial offers above.
-When in doubt always ask before you act.
+When in doubt, always ask before you act.
 That tends to avoid a lot of issues.
-However keep in mind most Terms of Service on any site is designed to protect the site owner and NOT you.
+However, keep in mind most Terms of Service on any site is designed to protect the site owner and NOT you.
 So don't be surprised if you find a couple of things you don't like.
-If you ever read the terms of services and conditions on your mortgage, software downloads, bank agreements, etc, they all operate that way.
-If you don't like it, don't sign up for this company or for that matter a lot of stuff you need in life. lol
+If you ever read the terms of services and conditions on your mortgage, software downloads, bank agreements, etc., they all operate that way.
+If you don't like it, don't sign up for this company or for that matter a lot of stuff you need in life.
+Lol

 Now with all that said are there times where people didn't do anything wrong and they still ended up on the crappy end of the stick.
 I would dare to say yes.
-Unfortunately I don't know anyone that has a perfect system where everyone is happy.
+Unfortunately, I don't know anyone that has a perfect system where everyone is happy.
 It's just part of life.
 What you want to do with opportunities is look for patterns when most of the experiences are consistently good.
 A few negative stragglers here and there will come with the territory and shouldn't dissuade you from giving an opportunity a shot especially if it's free.

 So Is Fusion Cash Really Legitimate?

 It's that very reason we provide other options like traditional work at home jobs and other non-traditional make money opportunities.
 You have to pick the options that work best for your needs.
-But in my opinion, if you're smart you'll take a multiple streams of income approach and give everything a bit of a try.
+But in my opinion, if you're smart you'll take a multiple stream of income approach and give everything a bit of a try.
 Then narrow down what makes you the most of your money.

 At the end of the day Fusion Cash has my vote and I encourage you to join if what you've read makes “cents” for your situation.
 It's free and you don't really have much to lose with it if you follow the advice provided in this review.
 If not, then just move on to any opportunity that makes better “cents” to you.
 Just take action on something rather than waiting around and hoping for something to fall in your lap.
 That's the only way to succeed in this industry.
 Good luck either way.